PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 ![](https://www.dndbeyond.com/file-attachments/0/579/stat-block-header-bar.svg)

 *Bone* *Weapons*.
 The skeleton's weapon attacks are magical.
-They use their bones as ammunition for their bone bow, regrowing used bones every dusk.
+They use their bones as ammunition for their bone bow, re-growing used bones every dusk.

 *Minion*.
 If the skeleton takes damage from an attack or as the result of a failed saving throw, their hit points are reduced to 0.
 If the skeleton takes damage from another effect, they die if the damage equals or exceeds their hit point maximum; otherwise they take no damage.

 **Actions**
 ![](https://www.dndbeyond.com/file-attachments/0/579/stat-block-header-bar.svg)

-Bone Bow (Group Attack).
-Ranged Weapon Attack: +3 to hit, range 80/320 ft., one target. *Hit:* 1 piercing damage.
+*Bone Bow (Group Attack).* Ranged Weapon Attack: +3 to hit, range 80/320 ft., one target. *Hit:* 1 piercing damage.
 If the target is a creature and three or more skeleton minions joined the attack, the skeletons can choose another creature they can see within 5 feet of the original target.
 The second target takes 2 piercing damage.

 *Bone Knife (Group Attack).* Melee Weapon Attack: +3 to hit, reach 5 ft., one target. *Hit:* 1 slashing damage.